Vietnam.vn - Nền tảng quảng bá Việt Nam

 By 2007, Kodak realized it needed to increase its resources in the camera business.
 So it sold its medical equipment business, which made X-ray machines for hospitals and dentists.
 This business was still very profitable at the time.

-"We call it 'The Bird That Flys Backward.'
+"We call it 'The Bird That Flys Backward'.
 Because it's always more comfortable to look back than to look forward," said Dan Alef, author of George Eastman's autobiography.
 "George Eastman never looked back.
 He always wanted to make something better, even though he was making the best product on the market at the time."

 Kodak's revenue from 2005 to 2022 (unit: million USD).
 Chart: Statista

 In 2004, Kodak stock was removed from the Dow Jones Industrial Average after more than 70 years.
 During the period 2004-2007, Kodak attempted to restructure by closing 13 film factories, 130 photo labs and laying off 50,000 workers.
-By the end of 2010, market research firm IDC said that Kodak's market share in the digital camera segment was only 7%, behind Canon, Sony, Nikon and many others.
+By the end of 2010, market research firm IDC said Kodak's market share in the digital camera segment was only 7%, behind Canon, Sony, Nikon and many others.

 Analysts say Kodak could have become a social media giant if it had convinced consumers to use its own online services to store, edit and share photos.
 Instead, it focused too much on devices and lost the online battle with social networks like Facebook.